michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     That gets you far but not the whole way.
 Word-splitting natural-language text is never easy, there are always lots of annoying exceptions, in any language.
-It's a “difficult task” and you're better off using an NLP library for that.
+It’s a “difficult task” and you’re better off using an NLP library for that.
 See [how spaCy does it](https://spacy.io/usage/linguistic-features#tokenization), for example.

   </details>